header logo

 Gianluca Pessotto, a former Juve player, jumped to his death under the terrible pressure of Calciopoli

-Italy beat Ukraine 3-0 with a goal from Gianluca Zambrotta and a brace from Luca Toni, in their fifth World Cup match, just as Paolo Rossi had shone to lead Italy to the 1982 Espana championship.
-By then, the dreamers were beginning to see the only scenario that could cool Calciopoli: the Azzurri were forced to win the World Cup.
+Italy beat Ukraine 3-0 with a goal from Gianluca Zambrotta and two goals from Luca Toni in their fifth World Cup match, just as Paolo Rossi had shone while leading Italy to the 1982 Spain championship.
+By then, the dreamers began to envision the only way to alleviate the impact of Calciopoli: the Azzurri had no choice but to win the World Cup.

 The salvation championship

-Italian football is not just a sport, but also a tool to resolve major conflicts, both political and legal.
-Silvio Berlusconi, who has repeatedly used AC Milan to increase his political appeal, has clearly demonstrated this.
-In 2006, in the context of the Calciopoli scandal that plunged Italian football into chaos, people believed that the World Cup championship could save the football in crisis.
+Italian football is not just a sport; it is also a tool for resolving major political and legal conflicts.
+Silvio Berlusconi, who had repeatedly used AC Milan to increase his political appeal, had demonstrated this.
+In 2006, amid the Calciopoli scandal that plunged Italian football into chaos, people believed that winning the World Cup could rescue Italian football from crisis.

 Italy on the brink of doom: Semi-final vs Germany

-To reach the final, the Azzurri must overcome the hosts Germany, who are undergoing a transformation under Juergen Klinsmann.
-Before the semi-final, a video from Sky Sport Italy recording the scene of Germany's Torsten Frings punching Argentina's Julio Cruz in the face during the quarter-final was sent to FIFA.
-As a result, Frings was suspended, weakening the German squad.
+To reach the final, the Azzurri had to overcome the host nation, Germany, who were transforming Juergen Klinsmann.
+Before the semi-final, a video from Sky Sports Italy capturing the moment when Germany's Torsten Frings punched Argentina's Julio Cruz during the quarter-final was sent to FIFA.
+As a result, Frings was suspended, which weakened the German squad.

 Italy on the brink of doom: Semi-final vs Germany